Advertiser Disclosure

 United MileagePlus Cards

 Depending on the United card you have, you can redeem MileagePlus miles for 1.5 to 1.75 cents per mile toward the annual fee.
-And as of January 1, 2024, all United cardmembers can also use Pay Yourself Back to redeem miles at 1 cent apiece for eligible United airfare transactions made within the past 90 days.
+All United cardmembers can also use Pay Yourself Back to redeem miles at 1 cent apiece for eligible United airfare transactions made within the past 90 days.

 There’s no specified deadline for this Pay Yourself Back option at this time.